hturnbull93/makers_notes/week_notes/week2.md

 - [ ] Break one class into two classes that work together, while maintaining test coverage
 - [ ] Unit test classes in isolation using mocking
 - [ ] Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
-- [ ] Review another person's code and give them meaningful feedback
+- [x] Review another person's code and give them meaningful feedback

 **Achievement plans**

-- [ ]
+- [x] Work on the [Code Review skills workshop]

 ---